Chris Coleman (footballer): Personal life

 He is married to TV presenter Charlotte Jackson.
 They had a son at the end of 2014.
-Coleman's godson is Republic of Ireland international Ronan Curtis, who plays as a forward for Portsmouth.
+Coleman's godson is Republic of Ireland international Ronan Curtis, who plays as a forward for AFC Wimbledon.

 In June 2010, Coleman worked as a commentator for ITV at the 2010 FIFA World Cup in South Africa.
 He has also worked as a commentator and pundit for Sky Sports.
-For Euro 2020, he is working for ESPN.
+For Euro 2020, he worked for ESPN.

 On 20 October 2016 he was awarded the Freedom of the City of Swansea.
 Coleman was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to football.
 In 2017, he was awarded an honorary degree from his hometown's University of Swansea, and fellowships at both Bangor University and University of Wales Trinity Saint David.
 In July 2017, he endorsed the Welsh Government's project to double the number of speakers of Welsh by 2050.